youanan/frankfusion/_posts/2011-09-13-cfstatic-framework-release.markdown

     - Projects
 ---

-I am very pleased and excited to announce the public beta release of CfStatic, a framework for the inclusion and packaging of CSS and JavaScript files for CFML applications!<!--more-->.
+I am very pleased and excited to announce the public beta release of CfStatic, a framework for the inclusion and packaging of CSS and JavaScript files for CFML applications.<!--more-->

 I have been using it privately for a while now and think it is pretty neat, making managing your CSS and JavaScript across a complex (or simple) application an absolute breeze.